 Photography is allowed, but this is subject to a charge and you also have to complete a copyright declaration form.

-There are no refreshments available, but there is a cafe and supermarket nearby.
+No refreshments are available, but there is a cafe and supermarket nearby.

 For more information regarding Record Offices in Cornwall, please visit my pages regarding Cornish Studies Library